Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 Instructions

 • Make the pressure cooker black beans if you haven't already.
 Alternatively, open two cans of black beans.
 Rinse and drain them, add them to a saucepan, and place the same spices and oil into the pot.
-Heat them on medium heat until they are warmed all of the way through.
+Heat them on medium heat until they are warmed all the way through.

 • Roast the sweet potato chunks.
 Preheat the oven to 425 degrees Fahrenheit.
 Line a cookie sheet with parchment paper or a silicone mat.